|Along with our many other duties, members of the Hampshire County Sheriff's

 As you may already know, since the WV Regional Jail System began operation,

-Since Sheriff Sions took office in January 2005 and was given the opportunity
+inmate.
+Since Sheriff Sions took office in January 2005 and was given the

-to hire an officer to conduct bailiff duty and to monitor the Home Confinement
+opportunity to hire an officer to conduct bailiff duty and to monitor the Home

-went from less than 10, to a current average between 25 and 30 at any given
+confinement went from less than 10, to a current average between 25 and 30

-Member of the Sheriff's Office take this program very seriously and we strictly
+annually.
+Member of the Sheriff's Office take this program very seriously and

-enforce any reliable and confirmed violation that is reported to our office.
+we strictly enforce any reliable and confirmed violation that is reported to our